Austin Reiter: Kansas City Chiefs (second stint)

-Reiter signed with the Kansas City Chiefs on March 24, 2022.
+Reiter signed with the Chiefs on March 24, 2022.
 He was released on May 6, but re-signed four days later.
-He was released on August 30, 2022 and signed to the practice squad the next day.
+He was released on August 30, 2022, and signed to the practice squad the next day.
 Reiter won his second Super Bowl ring when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.
 He signed a reserve/future contract on February 15, 2023.

+On August 29, 2023, Reiter was released by the Chiefs and re-signed to the practice squad.
+Reiter won his third championship when the Chiefs defeated the 49ers in Super Bowl LVIII.